romibuzi/aggregate-metrics/README.md

 Metrics Aggregation batch job with Spark
 ======

-Spark application to aggregate a given JSON file of metrics into a processed dataset in Parquet format.
+Spark application to aggregate metrics in a given JSON file into a processed dataset in Parquet format.

 ## Requirements